nhitran-tuni/webdev1/README.md

 # This is your repository for WebDev1 exercises
 You two options for creating a development environment for this course:
-- direct install of the Node to your PC
+- direct install of the Node to your own machine
-- Vagrant
+- using Vagrant on your own machine

 ## Direct install
 Direct install of Node is instructed in the Handson video which is available in Plussa first lecture week course materials.
 Shortly summarized: